Christ was a Man just like You and I

-It it is shown that by reading through various Scripture verses and cross referencing with the Hebrew (’ĕ·lō·hîm) and the Greek (theos) words, allowing Scripture to interpret Scripture, reveals that the term God is used in an absolute sense, but also refers to "God" as an appointed person(s) that He uses to fulfill His purposes.
-Even Satan is referred to as a “God” (theos).
+It it is shown that by reading through various Scripture verses and cross referencing with the Hebrew (’ĕ·lō·hîm) and the Greek (theos) reveals that the term 'God' is used in an absolute sense, but also refers to 'God' as an appointed person(s) that Yahweh uses to fulfill His purposes.
+Even Satan is referred to as a 'God' (theos).

 In their case the god (theos) of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God. – 2 Corinthians 4:4

-It is clear that God designates men as “God,” but in an absolute sense the Father, Yahweh is the one and only God.
+It is clear that God designates men as 'gods,' but in an absolute sense the Father, Yahweh is the one and only true God.

 Your throne, O God, is forever and ever.
 The scepter of your kingdom is a scepter of uprightness; you have loved righteousness and hated wickedness.
 Therefore God, your God, has anointed you with the oil of gladness beyond your companions – Psalm 45:6-7

-In this verse Yahweh calls someone “God” because He has appointed that person as "God" (Elohim).
-In this case, Yahshua receives the appointment of His throne from the Father, his Elohim.
-Yahweh is the absolute Elohim because He is the eternal Father and the one true God and Yahshua is the appointed one (elohim).
+In this verse Yahweh calls someone 'God' because He has appointed that person as 'God' (Elohim).
+In this case, Christ receives the appointment of His throne from the Father, his Elohim.
+God is the absolute Elohim because He is the eternal Father and the one true God and Christ is the appointed one (elohim) of His domain.

 And this is eternal life, that they know you the only true God (Theos), and* Jesus Christ whom you have sent. – John 17:3

-The representation of who Yahshua is, as a human, comes from His Father (Yahweh).
-He was given the authority to represent the Father in His relation to human beings.
-Those who do not honor the Son of God, do not honor the Father.
-Recognizing the Son of God as the Mediator between yahweh and man, as a man, reveals the Father’s plan and purpose to objectively reveal the personification of Himself through His Son.
+The representation of who Christ is as a human comes from His Father (Yahweh).
+He was given the authority to represent the Father in his relation to human beings.
+Those who do not honour the Son of God, do not honour the Father.
+Recognizing the Son of God as the mediator between God and man, as a man, reveals the Father’s plan and purpose to objectively reveal the image of Himself through His Son.